 Your Guardian PIN number must be included on your check to ensure credit is applied to the correct account.
-If you do not know your Guardian PIN number, you can contact DXC Technology at 1-800-479-3310, or the WVCHIP Helpline at 1-877-982-2447.
+If you do not know your Guardian PIN number, you can contact Gainwell Technologies at 1-800-479-3310, or the WVCHIP Helpline at 1-877-982-2447.
+Pregnant women over 19 should use their own PIN on the check.
+WVCHIP reserves the right to amend all or any portion of this Summary Plan Description (SPD) to reflect changes required by federal laws or regulation, state laws, court decisions, legislative actions, the WVCHIP Board, or for any other matters deemed appropriate.
+The SPD will be amended within a reasonable time of any such actions.